-All payments of principal and interest by or on behalf of the Issuer or the Guarantor in respect of the Bonds or under the Guarantee of the Bonds shall be pade free and clear of and without withbulding or deduction for or on account of any present or future toward, during response to recommend the page.
+All payments of principal and interest by or on behalf of the Issuer or the Guarantor in respect of the Bonds or under the Guarantee of the Bonds shall be made free and clear of, and without withholding or deduction for or on account of, any present or future taxes, duties, assessments or governmental charges of whatever nature imposed, levied, collected, withheld or assessed by or on behalf of Hong Kong or the PRC or any jurisdiction through which payments are made or any political subdivision thereof or any authority therein or thereof having power to tax to the extent described in "Terms and Conditions of the Bonds - Taxation".

-and payments of principal and interest by of note and of the Issue of the Bolius of interest of the Bolius of th the Bonds - laxation.
-Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on [●].
+Unless previously redeemed, or purchased and cancelled, the Bonds will be redeemed at their principal amount on 29 October 2020.
 The Bonds may be redeemed at the option of the Issuer in whole, but not in part, at any time, at their principal amount together with interest accrued to, but excluding the date fixed for redemption, in the event of certain changes affecting taxes of Hong Kong or the PRC.
-See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for tax reasons".
-At any time following the occurrence of a Change of Control or a No Registration Event (each as defined in the Terms and Conditions of the Bonds), the holder of a Bond will have the right, at such holder's option, to require the Issuer to redeem all but not some only of that holder's Bonds on the Put Settlement Date (as defined in the Terms and Conditions of the Bonds) at 101 per cent. (in the case of a redemption for a No Registration Event) of their principal amount, together with accrued interest up to but excluding such Put Settlement Date.
-See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Relevant Event".
-The Issuer shall, at the option of the Holder of any Bond redeem all or some only of that Holder's Bonds on the Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) at 100 per cent. (if their principal amount, together with interest accrued to, but excluding such Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) at 100 per cent. (of their principal amount, together with interest accrued to, but excluding such Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) at 100 per cent. (of their principal amount, together with interest accrued to, but excluding such Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) at 100 per cent. (of their principal amount, together with interest accrued to but excluding such Put Option Settlement Date (as defined in the Terms and excluding such Put Settlement Date.
-See "Terms and Conditions of the Bonds - Redemption and Purchase - Redemption for Relevant Event".
-The Issuer shall, at the option of the Holder of any Bond redeem all or some only of that Holder's Bonds on the Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) at 100 per cent. of their principal amount, together with interest accrued to, but excluding such Put Option Settlement Date.
-See "Terms and Conditions of the Bonds involves risks.
+See "Terms and Conditions of the Bonds - Redemption for tax reasons".
+At any time following the occurrence of a Change of Control or a No Registration Event (each as defined in the Terms and Conditions of the Bonds), the holder of a Bond will have the right, at such holder's option, to require the Issuer to redeem all but not some only of that holder's Bonds on the Put Settlement Date (as defined in the Terms and Conditions of the Bonds) at 101 per cent. (in the case of a redemption for a X or Registration Event (each as defined in the Terms and Conditions of the Bonds) at 00 per cent. (in the case of a redemption for A No Registration Event) of their principal amount, together with accrued interest up to but excluding such Put Settlement Date.
+See "Terms and Conditions of the Bonds - Redemption for Relevant Event".
+The Issuer shall, at the option of the Holder of any Bond redeem all or some only of that Holder's Bonds on the Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) + Redemption and Purchase - Redemption for Relevant Event".
+The Issuer shall, at the option of the Holder of any Bond redeem all or some only of that Holder's Bonds on the Put Option Settlement Date (as defined in the Terms and Conditions of the Bonds) + Redemption and Purchase - Redemption at the option Settlement Date (as defined in the Terms and Conditions of the Bonds) + Redemption and Purchase - Redemption at the option of Bondholders".

+Investing in the Bonds involves risks.
 See "Risk Factors" for a discussion of certain factors to be considered in connection with an investment in the Bonds.
 In particular, the Guarantor has announced on the Shanghai Stock Exchange that it is currently engaged in a restructuring exercise pursuant to which it will acquire shares of certain companies owned by certain of its affiliates including HNA Group Co., Ltd. ("HNA Group Co.").
-See "Risk Factors - The Group is engaged in a restructuring exercise pursuant to which it would acquire shares of certain companies owned by certain of its affiliates including HNA Group Co.." for risks involved in the restructuring.
+See "Risk Factors - The Group is engaged in a restructuring exercise pursuant to which it would acquire shares of certain companies owned by certain of its affiliates including HNA Group Co." for risks involved in the restructuring.